List of Drag Race contestants: RuPaul's Secret Celebrity Drag Race

 RuPaul's Secret Celebrity Drag Race is a spin-off show which premiered April 24, 2020 on VH1.
 It featured a total of 12 celebrities over four episodes and were mentored by returning RuPaul's Drag Race contestants with their drag transformation.
 The winner of each episode gets to donate the prize to a charity of their choice which raised $210,000 across 11 various charities.
 The second season consisted of nine celebrities competing weekly in "Lip Sync Extravanganza" for the chance to win $100,000 for their charity of choice.

 RuPaul's Drag Race Holi-slay Spectacular

 RuPaul's Drag Race Holi-slay Spectacular is a holiday television special, which aired on VH1 on December 7, 2018.

 RuPaul's Drag U

 From 2010 to 2012, Logo aired a spin-off to Drag Race entitled RuPaul's Drag U. The series saw members of the public receive drag-inspired makeovers from selected memorable contestants from Drag Race.

+RuPaul's Drag Race Global All Stars

+RuPaul's Drag Race Global All Stars premiered on August 16, 2024.
+It features previous competitors from the American, Belgian, Brazilian, British, Canadian, Down Under, French, German, Italian, Mexican, Philippine, and Swedish editions of the franchise.
+It has crowned one winner: Alyssa Edwards.